 3 cups cooked rice, plus more for serving

 This is an easy bbq hash, made with ingredients that can be picked up at the grocery store.
 This recipe pulls from a few of my favorite hash dishes and brings them all together.
-Remember: there isn’t one type of hash—everyone has their own.
+Remember: There isn’t one type of hash—everyone has their own.
 Feel free to play around with this recipe.
-Substitute the ground beef for leftover cooked chicken, or liver for leftover bbq pork.
+Substitute the ground beef for leftover cooked chicken, or liver for leftover barbecue pork.
 You can do the same with the starches by substituting cooked rice for cooked potatoes.
-There is no right or wrong way to make hash.

 - Serve over cooked hot rice.
 Garnish with hot sauce and soda crackers.